xia-fr/xmonad-config/README.md

 Log out, click on the gear, select the one that says xmonad+gnome.
 It should work for the most part, you might need to set up some other stuff.

-Also, to get rid of the gnome-flashback panel:
+Also, to get rid of the gnome-flashback panel (you only ever need to do this once):
 ```
 dconf write /org/gnome/gnome-panel/layout/toplevel-id-list "['']"
 ```